 The Duchess Fund

-The SMD was founded on the vision of Jenny Blaney.
-Jenny has for years supported various heritage swine breeders by providing an ‘unofficial’ swine disease advice for free.
-When the Duchess Fund website was retired Jenny became concerned that the wealth of information it contained would no longer be available.
+The SMD was founded on the vision of a woman that has a long history supporting pigs.
+She has for years supported various heritage swine breeders by providing an ‘unofficial’ swine disease advice for free.
+When the Duchess Fund website was retired pig people became concerned that the wealth of information it contained would no longer be available.
 She decided to initiate the SMD and ensure that its database continued and was expanded to allow searching and additions by the swine community.
 All additions to the database are reviewed by a registered veterinarian before being published.

 Donations made to SMD, Inc. will be used to help fund necropsies, diagnostic tests and other medical procedures as funding allows.
 The 501(c)(3) status is pending.